Top 10 people of integrity in Nigeria’s history: Figures worth emulating

 • Famous as: Founder of BUA Group

-Abdul Samad Rabiu is a Nigerian billionaire businessman, philanthropist and founder of BUA Group, which deals with cement making, sugar refining, oil milling, real estate, billets, steel and iron ore importation.
+Abdul Samad Rabiu is a Nigerian billionaire businessman, philanthropist, and founder of BUA Group, which deals with cement making, sugar refining, oil milling, real estate, billets, steel, and iron ore importation.

 Read also

-8. Nwankwo Kanu
+3. Nwankwo Kanu

-FIFA Legends Nwankwo Kanu gets the Trophy during FIFA U17 World Cup 2017 Draw, held at Hotel Sahara Star in Mumbai, India.
+FIFA Legends Nwankwo Kanu gets the Trophy during the FIFA U17 World Cup 2017 Draw, held at Hotel Sahara Star in Mumbai, India.
 Photo: Pal Pillai

 Source: Getty Images